mvysny/dynatest/README.md

   and simply include that test suite anywhere you see fit.
 * Dissuade from abominable programming techniques like inheritance and annotationmania.
 * Allow creating tests dynamically, in a fucking `for` loop if necessary.
-* Put the programmer in charge
+* Put the programmer in charge and allow him to use the full palette of software practices, in order to create well-maintainable test code.

 ## Example